ecklab/ecklab.github.io/index.md

 ## Recent News and Events

+ - **05/12/26**: Version 3.1 of era-adjusted baseball stats are live!
+See this [modeling report](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/tech-reports/modeling-report.html) for some details.
+ - **05/05/26**: Idrees Kudaimi posted a [Substack essay](https://eracurveball.substack.com/p/inflation-illusion-and-greatness) on how greatness is reframed during the Steroid (Selig) era.
+ - **04/20/26**: Version 3.0 of era-adjusted baseball stats are live!
+See the [Substack post](https://eracurveball.substack.com/p/era-adjusted-baseball-statistics) for details.
  - **04/08/26**: Christopher Ye uploaded a [video essay](https://www.youtube.com/watch?v=MV_oJeaBSOw) on the 2026 HOF class and its omission of three great modern pitchers who rank highly through the lens of era-adjusted baseball statistics.
  - **03/24/26**: Zijian Shen posted a [Substack essay](https://eracurveball.substack.com/p/the-unusual-greatness-of-joey-votto) on Joey Votto's unusual greatness.
- - **03/09/26**: Idrees Kudaimi posted a [Substack essay](https://eracurveball.substack.com/p/six-batters-one-billion-dollars-and) on era-adjusted stats for 2026 free agents.

 ## Historical Milestones